bennerhq/ATOM/README.md

         return 0
 ```

-## Development Notes

-- All code is written and maintained in Visual Studio Code, leveraging LLMs for code generation, review, and documentation.
-- The Atom language and compiler are experimental and subject to change.
-- Contributions, bug reports, and suggestions are welcome.

----

 # ATOM Programming Language Specification

-## Overview

-ATOM is a pure object-oriented programming language where everything is an object.
-It features static typing with type inference, single inheritance, message passing, and compiles directly to WebAssembly.

 ## Core Concepts

-- **Pure OOP:** Every value (including primitives) is an object.
-- **Single Inheritance:** Structures inherit from parent structures with function overriding.
 - **Static Typing:** Mandatory type annotations with inference support.
 - **Reference Counting:** Automatic memory management via ARC (Automatic Reference Counting).
 - **Modules:** Import external modules using object-oriented import syntax.